roni-estein/press/README.md

 # Press
 An elegant markdown-powered blog for the Laravel framework.
+This package was originally adapted from https://github.com/vicgonvt/press.git.
+However, since it was only compatible with Laravel 5.x and not 6.x for several months.
+I'll maintain this newer version.

 # Install